vberlier/mudkip/README.md

   default: The value of the `project_name` option

-  Mudkip will watch the project directory in addition to the source directory when using the development server.
+  Mudkip will watch the python files in your project directory when using the development server.
 This enables live reloading even when you're editing docstrings.

 - `title`